10 – Healing Waters

 # 8 – Black/White

 “Black/ White” was the opening track on the band’s 1985 Welcome To The Real World album.
 This was a perfect song.
 We are surprised that the record company never released this song as a single.
 It would have done well on the charts, just like the album’s other three singles.
 The band’s guitarist, Steve Ferris, lights it up on the track.
 Ferris is easily one of classic rock’s great guitarists who has gone unrecognized in classic rock history.
-The man has stepped in and played with many other classic rock acts, including groups such as Kiss, Ambrosia, Player, Spooky Tooth, and Whitesnake.
+The man has stepped in to play with many other classic rock acts, including Kiss, Ambrosia, Player, Spooky Tooth, and Whitesnake.

 # 7 – Stand And Deliver

-Pat Mastelotto’s drumming was an integral part of the band’s sound that often gets overlooked.
+Pat Mastelotto’s drumming was an integral part of the band’s sound, often overlooked.
 Listen to the sound and groove of the drums at the beginning of the track when it’s mostly Pat.
 Don’t miss the killer guitar solo by Steve Farris, either.
 These guys could all play nicely.
 Additionally, the sound of the recording is phenomenal.
-So much new gear came out in the 80s that elevated the sound of these recordings that were being released on a relatively new musical format called the CD.
+So much new gear came out in the 80s that elevated the sound of recordings released on a relatively new musical format called the CD.
 It was fun buying these albums on CDs in the 80s.
 We were not used to hearing music that exploded out of the speakers like this stuff did in the 80s.

 # 6 – Welcome To The Real World

-Mr. Mister’s roaring song “Welcome To The Real World” was the title track to their grand 1985 album Welcome To The Real World and also served as the album’s closing track.
+Mr. Mister’s roaring song “Welcome To The Real World” was the title track of their grand 1985 album of the same name and also served as its closing track.
 I love the changes in the verse in this song.
 The song is just so well written.
 Richard Page’s falsetto at the end of the hook is captivating.

 # 5 – Something Real

 We present the band’s big-time charting songs at the halfway point on our top 10 Mr. Mister songs list.
 The band only had five songs break the Billboard Hot 100.
-The song represented at number five, entitled “Something Real,” served as the lead single to the band’s 1987 album Go On… The group faced a tough challenge, following up on an album that scored three top 10 hits and two number ones in Welcome To The Real World.
+The song at number five, entitled “Something Real,” served as the lead single for the band’s 1987 album Go On… The group faced a tough challenge following up on an album that scored three top-10 hits and two number ones with Welcome To The Real World.
 The song “Something Real” peaked at number 29 on the U.S. Billboard Hot 100.
 It would be the group’s last charting song on the U.S. Billboard music charts.

 # 4 – Hunters of the Night

 At number four on our Top 10 Mr. Mister songs list is the rocking techno song “Hunters Of The Night.”
-The song was released on the band’s debut album entitled I Wear the Face.
+The song was released on the band’s debut album, titled I Wear the Face.
 The album was released in 1984.
 The song “Hunters Of The Night” was the second single released from the album.
 However, it’s essential in the band’s history as it became the group’s first charting single.
-The song peaked at number fifty seven on the Billboard Hot 100.
+The song peaked at number fifty-seven on the Billboard Hot 100.
 “Hunters Of The Night” was written by Richard Page, Steve George, John Lang, and George Ghiz.

 # 3 – “Is It Love“

 Mr. Mister’s “Is It Love” was the band’s third straight top 10 hit.
 The song was released on their landmark album Welcome To The Real World.
 “Is It Love” peaked at number eight on the Billboard Hot 100 in 1986.
 The song also became a top 20 hit in Canada.
-The song was written by Richard Page, Steve George, John Lang and Pat Mastelotto, We love the great drum work on this one by the legendary Pat Mastelotto.
-The great musician who is one of Mr. Mister’s founding members is one of rock’s unheralded players.
-Since 1994 Pat Mastelotto has been playing the drums in King Crimson.
-He has worked with so many great artists including Kenny Loggins, Eddie Money, Hall & Oates and so many more.
+The song was written by Richard Page, Steve George, John Lang, and Pat Mastelotto.
+The great musician, one of Mr. Mister’s founding members, is one of rock’s unheralded players.
+Since 1994, Pat Mastelotto has been playing the drums in King Crimson.
+He has worked with so many great artists, including Kenny Loggins, Eddie Money, Hall & Oates, and so many more.

 # 2 – Kyrie

 Man, we could listen to Richard Page sing all day long.
 The man is easily one of the most underrated singers of the classic rock era.
 Listen to him sing this tune; it’s off the charts.
-The song “Kyrie,” was released on the Welcome To The Real World album in 1985.
+The song “Kyrie” was released on the 1985 album Welcome To The Real World.
 Mr. Mister scored their second straight number one song with the release of the single “Kyrie.”
-The song hit number one on the Billboard Hot 100 in December of 1985.
+The song hit number one on the Billboard Hot 100 in December 1985.
 It also hit number one on the Billboard Rock Charts and the U.S. Cash Box music charts.
 It also had great success outside of the U.S., hitting number one in Canada and Norway.
-“Kyrie” has also been placed in multiple hit television shows spanning decades, including the hit 80s television show Miami Vice and the 2010 mega Netflix hit Stranger Things.
+“Kyrie” has also appeared in multiple hit television shows spanning decades, including the 80s hit Miami Vice and the 2010 Netflix mega-hit Stranger Things.

 # 1 – Broken Wings